 - Cinnamon sticks.

-Cinnamon is a spice used by many different cultures as a seasoning for savory and sweet foods.
+Cinnamon is a spice used by many different cultures as a seasoning for savoury and sweet foods.
 There are different varieties of cinnamon.

 Cinnamon cassia is more common.
 It may already be in your spice cabinet.
 But Ceylon cinnamon is different from other varieties.
 It has a distinctive shape, lighter colour, and delicate taste.
 It also has properties that contribute to many health benefits.